prototypefund/reproducible-website/_docs/stable_inputs.md

 -----------------------------------

 When sorting inputs, one must ensure that the sorting order is not affected by the system locale settings.
-For example, some locale will not make differences between uppercase and lowercase.
+Some locales will not distinguish between uppercase and lowercase characters.

 For example, `tar` will by default use the filesystem order when descending directories: